aabbtree77/aabbtree77.github.io/about/about.md

 Vilnius, 2024

-Tailwind CSS, and Go string substitution to load text adaptively in nine different languages.
+Tailwind CSS, and Go string substitution to load the text adaptively in nine different languages.
 Two real business problems solved: (i) HTTPS instead of HTTP, and (ii) removing a paid CMS-based hosting.
 Porkbun.com and github pages.

 <br>